UK Tier 2 Visa Refusal Reasons: Can you Challenge the Home Office’s Decision?

 A refused application will require a swift response – whether to challenge or seek alternative options.

-Do you have a question about Tier 2 Visa Refusal Reasons?
+Do you have a question about UK Tier 2 Visa Refusal Reasons?

-Employers are encouraged to adopt a hands-on approach and assist applicants with their application until its successful competition to ensure that the information presented on the applicant’s form matches with that offered by the organisation.
+As such, employers are encouraged to adopt a hands-on approach and assist individuals with their application until its successful competition both to ensure the information presented on the applicant’s form matches that offered by the organisation.
+This also acts as moral support during what can be a daunting process for someone who is relocating their family, career and life to the UK.

 DavidsonMorris are highly experienced in all aspects of the Tier 2 visa and other classes of PBS visa, from initial Home Office applications through to challenging UKVI decision making.